Public Masses have now resumed in our parish.

 If you are sick, housebound or infirm and unable to come to Church on Sunday, then we are able to bring you the comfort and support of Holy Communion in your home.
 Don’t hesitate to ask.

-If you are unwell or know someone who is unwell and would like Fr Luke to visit please do contact him, either by phone or email.
+If you are unwell or know someone who is unwell and would like Fr Anil to visit please do contact him, either by phone or email.
 If you do not let anyone know then it hard to visit you.
-Please do not assume that Fr Luke knows that someone is sick or wants a visit.
+Please do not assume that Fr Anil knows that someone is sick or wants a visit.

 When a loved one dies it is our duty to honour their body and memory.
 We do all we can in our parish to ensure that your funeral service is a dignified, prayerful, and precious occasion.